 Up to 60 people can be impacted by the death of each child during pregnancy, during birth, or in infancy.
 This means there are many people in our community deeply hurting from the loss of a baby or child.

-Red Nose CEO and Grief Counsellor Keren Ludski says that’s why marking this special occasion is so important.
+Red Nose CEO Keren Ludski says that’s why marking this special occasion is so important.

-“For every little life lost, we remember,” explains Keren.
+“For every little life lost, we remember, to every bereaved parent, we see you” explains Keren.

 “Recognition of the impact of pregnancy and infant lost gives bereaved families the opportunity to acknowledge and reflect on the precious little lives they have lost.”

-“It gives families a safe space to come together to honour their child, in connection with others who have gone through a similar grief.”
+“It gives families a safe space to come together to honour their child, connecting with others who have gone through a similar grief.”